-Foreign direct investments up to R3 billion for listed companies and up to R2 billion for unlisted companies can be approved by your local bank.
+Foreign direct investments up to R1 billion per company per calendar year can be approved by your local bank.
+Requests for larger amounts must be submitted by your bank to the Financial Surveillance Department of Reserve Bank.
 There are of course a number of conditions and reporting obligations.
 These investments are available to companies wishing to expand their operations or to diversify their business interests to other countries.
 Passive and real estate investments may not benefit from this concession.
 South African companies exporting and using CFC accounts can retain such funds in foreign currency.
 Although needing to be reported, companies are also allowed to open and operate foreign bank accounts, make unlimited advance payments for imports and enjoy other similar relaxations.

 Non-residents making bona fide direct investments into South Africa are not restricted in their ability to raise local finance.
-The current 1:1 ratio of local borrowings to foreign capital introduced remains in respect of the acquisition of residential properties and certain financial instruments.
+The current 1:1 ratio of local borrowings to foreign capital introduced remains in respect of the acquisition of certain financial instruments.
+The previous ratio of 1:1 no longer applies in respect of the acquisition of residential property.